JoeyyScott/general-gielinor-game/README.md

 ![Colour Scheme](readme-files/colourscheme.png)

 Using a combination of [coolors.co](https://coolors.co/) and [Accessible Color Generator Tool](https://learnui.design/tools/accessible-color-generator.html) I was able to create a colour scheme that fits in with RuneScape's vibe and traditional colours.
+I wanted to use a small amount of colours to keep the design simple, as I feel that is what drew the majority of players to try RuneScape in the first place.
+The colours will remain the same throughout the quiz and the user will be given feedback of their actions in the form of different content/responses showing and sounds playing.

 #### Images